pulumi/terraform-provider-aws/website/docs/r/db_security_group.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the DB security group.
 * `description` - (Optional) The description of the DB security group.
-Defaults to "Managed by Terraform".
+Defaults to "Managed by Pulumi".
 * `ingress` - (Required) A list of ingress rules.
 * `tags` - (Optional) A mapping of tags to assign to the resource.